 The Defining Decade is a talk—and a developmental sweetspot—you don’t want to miss.

-The untold story of adversity and resilience is that so many people have one.
 Whether it is bullying, the loss of a parent to divorce or death, an alcoholic parent, a mentally ill parent or sibling, domestic violence or neglect, or emotional, physical or sexual abuse, early adversities are experienced by nearly 75% of us.
 Yet, often such experiences are kept secret, as are our courageous battles to overcome them.

 To inquire about a speaking engagement, please complete the form below.